 Resurrecting Female Artists – an interview with Eve Kahn

-Eve Kahn's new book Forever Seeing New Beauties: The Forgotten Impressionist Mary Rogers Williams, 1857-1907 tells the life story of Connecticut-born painter Mary Rogers Williams.
-Last week, Kahn was kind enough to sit down with me to talk about her book, her research, and the important work of "resurrecting" forgotten female artists.
+Eve Kahn’s new book tells the life story of painter Mary Rogers Williams.
+Kahn sat talked with me about her work in resurrecting forgotten female artists.

 Highlights at the Wadsworth Athenaeum

-The Wadsworth Athenaeum, in Hartford, CT, is one of America's oldest art museums.
-It was founded by Daniel Wadsworth in 1842.
-However, it has been expanded several times since them.
-The museum has a little bit of everything, from paintings to porcelain, ancient Egyptian to contemporary European.
-It's a very pleasant place to spend an afternoon.
+The Wadsworth Athenaeum is one of America’s oldest art museums.
+It has a little bit of everything and is a very pleasant place to spend an afternoon.